 MCP Server

-Beaver includes a built-in MCP (Model Context Protocol) server that lets Claude, ChatGPT, or other AI coding and writing tools access your Zotero library directly allowing them to search your references, read PDFs, and browse your collections.
+Beaver includes a built-in MCP (Model Context Protocol) server that lets Claude, ChatGPT, or other AI coding and writing tools access your Zotero library directly — search references, read PDFs and notes, browse collections, and create notes with citations.

 What You Can Do